s2shape/DynamoDbSupplyCollector/README.md

 and the second one creates the test tables if they don't exist and stops.
 The GUI for the database can be accessed using this link http://localhost:8000/.

+Before you run the tests please go to `\DynamoDbSupplyCollector\DynamoDbDataLoader` and execute `dotnet run` command to seed the database with test data.

 The command to run the tests is `dotnet test` but before you should go to this folder `\DynamoDbSupplyCollector\DynamoDbSupplyCollector.Tests`.

 To stop the server and clean up the data please execute this command: